 So, where can you buy these rare and beautiful orchids?
 You can purchase black orchids from online sellers or orchid shows.
 Please note that most of these online sellers are not affiliates of Everyday Orchids.
 I have not purchased from them personally.
 However, I included them here because these sellers are some of the few places you can find black orchids.

 Fredclarkeara After Dark ‘SVO Black Pearl’ and Fredclarkeara After Dark ‘Black Diamond’ are two orchids that Sunset Valley Orchids sells from time to time.
 A quick glance at their site today shows that they don’t have these in stock right now, but may in the future.

-You can also find Fredclarkeara After Dark ‘Black Pearl’ catasetum orchid sold on Amazon (affiliate).
+You can also find Fredclarkeara After Dark ‘Black Pearl’ catasetum orchid sold online.
 This is a young orchid seedling, without flowers and leaves.
 After potting, I would expect that it would need at least a year or two of care before it grows enough to be able to produce blooms.

 Another online seller is Orchid Web.
 Again, I am not an affiliate of them.
 They do have a variety of orchids listed, including the Maxillaria schunkeana ‘Black Velvet’ orchid.
 You can get on their email list to be notified when they have this orchid in stock.

 Palmer’s Orchids is another online orchid seller with a wide variety of unique and beautiful orchids.
 I’m not an affiliate of them, but did notice that they did have the Vanda Robert’s Delight Black in stock previously.

 You might also have luck finding individual or small orchid growers selling black orchids at orchid shows.
 Check out your local orchid society and find out when their next orchid sale will be.
 Ask if they will be selling rare orchids.